-There are 7 pages in the printable that I used, and created, but you can use any pages or keepsakes to include in your capsule.
+There are 7 pages in the printable that I used as time capsule ideas, and created, but you can use any pages or keepsakes to include in your capsule.

 Printable worksheets I used, and created, are available through Teachers Pay Teachers.
 Link at bottom.